Tips For Dating After Divorce: How To Enjoy It

 Implementing self-care routines can reduce stress, enhance your mood, and improve your well-being.
 The health benefits of self-care may also help you become more open and ready to date.

-Setting clear boundaries for yourself
+Setting clear boundaries for future relationships

 It can also be important to remember the different types of boundaries: physical, mental, emotional, and sexual.
 Respect for all four can create a strong foundation for relationship success.